 The lack of adequate revenue has created an enormous debt of needed road repairs.
 Due to these funding constraints, WCRC has elected to spend its limited resources on primary roadways and suspend its preventative maintenance and rehabilitation activities on subdivision roads.

-For your street to be considered for a special assessment district road improvement project through the WCRC, it must meet the following minimum requirements:
+For your street to be considered for a special assessment district road improvement project through WCRC, it must meet the following minimum requirements:

 - It must be a public road; private roads are not eligible.